Real People. Real Stories: Teigan's Story

 My name is Teigan.

-Never in my life had I seen anyone else with feet that looked like mine, (I experienced a lot of shame and embarrassment about them growing up) and I had 7 or 8 surgeries to try and ‘fix’ them.
-After seeing the Facebook post, I made a doctor’s appointment and requested the blood test for phytanic acid.
+After seeing the Facebook post, I made a doctor’s appointment and requested a blood test for phytanic acid.
 In my small town I was met with some resistance.
-The doctor had never heard of Refsum plus the test was going to cost me more than $200.
+The doctor had never heard of Refsum, plus the test was going to cost more than $200.
 They were skeptical and hesitant to refer me.
 I really had to insist and advocate for myself that I didn’t believe my symptoms were coincidental.
-Eventually they relented, however I became nervous to get the test done, and put it off for a few months.
+Eventually I was successful, however I became nervous to get the test done, and put it off for a few months.

 When the results came back showing I had over 1,100 units of phytanic acid in my system, I was referred to the Royal Melbourne Hospital immediately, where my diagnosis was confirmed, and who I have seen ever since.
 They’re a fantastic team!